AzzappApp/react-native-nfc-manager/README.md

 In addition one should follow the react-native-cli setup instruction of the [React Native documentation](https://reactnative.dev/docs/0.69/getting-started).

 The sources of this project should be edited through [Visual Studio Code](https://code.visualstudio.com/).
-A recommanded extensions list has been commited in the sources and should be prompted for installation the first time the project is open in the code editor.
+A recommended extensions list has been committed in the sources and should be prompted for installation the first time the project is open in the code editor.

 ## Installation and development